Answers to frequently asked questions about the Global Partnership.

 The Nairobi Outcome Document was prepared and endorsed through a consultative process between May and November 2016.
 The document’s chief negotiator, Ambassador Macharia Kamau, Permanent Representative of Kenya to the United Nations in New York, led the process, which concluded with intensive consultations in Nairobi.
 HLM2 closed with the endorsement of the Nairobi Outcome Document by more than 4,600 delegates from 157 countries and twelve stakeholder groups – governments, civil society, business, foundations, members of parliament, trade unions, academia, regional organisations, youth, local governments, multi-lateral development banks and other international organisations.

 Why join the conversation?

-Endorsing the Global Partnership means joining 161 countries and 56 organisations that are working together to ensure funding, time and knowledge bring about the maximum impact for development.
+Since its inception, the Global Partnership was endorsed by 161 countries and 56 organisations that are now working together to ensure funding, time and knowledge bring about the maximum impact for development.
 As part of the ‘how’ to implement the 2030 Agenda, the Global Partnership is a forum for shared accountability and shared learning to support the implementation of internationally-agreed principles for more effective development co-operation.

 Global Partnership stakeholders have access to myriad peer-learning opportunities and targeted support to increasing the effectiveness of their development partnerships.
 In addition, joining the Global Partnership demonstrates your country or organisation’s commitment to maximum impact for poverty eradication.

 If you represent a government body, organisation, enterprise or international organisation and would like to know more about the Global Partnership please contact us at firstname.lastname@example.org.